denzhel/codeExamples/README.md

 "appTests.sh" which testing the python app with different HTTP methods. <br  />

-"argoInit.sh" which deploying argo's SCM and updating no-ip DNS to the updated IP of the provisioned EKS cluster.
+"argoInit.sh" which setting argo's SCM and updating no-ip DNS to the updated IP of the provisioned EKS cluster.